ivymt/A_STEP-web-development-tutorials/README.md

 # Web Development Tutorials.
-This repository contains the source code, demonstrations, exercises, and projects used during my Web Development tutoring sessions.
+This repository contains the source code, demonstrations, exercises, and projects used during my Web Development tutoring sessions l will be giving to first year students.

 ## Topics Covered